- Pinocchio being brought back to life as a real boy by the end of the film.

-- Pinocchio and Gepetto's reunion in the whale.
+- Pinocchio and Geppetto's reunion in the whale.

-- Also, when Gepetto discovers Pinocchio's donkey ears and tail, he asks what happened to him.
-Just as Pinocchio is about to sheepishly tell his father what happened, Gepetto says he doesn't care as long as his son is safe and sound.
+- Also, when Geppetto discovers Pinocchio's donkey ears and tail, he asks what happened to him.
+Just as Pinocchio is about to sheepishly tell his father what happened, Geppetto says he doesn't care as long as his son is safe and sound.

-- Pinocchio risking his life to save Gepetto from drowning.
+- Pinocchio risking his life to save Geppetto from drowning.